openlibhums/memory-alpha/content/pages/support/accounts-and-roles/activating-accounts.md

 ![Account activation toggle.](../images/activate-account.png)

-The user will now be able to login into the journal.
+The user will now be able to log in to the journal.

 <!-- ### Troubleshooting